 You may still be in the middle of a chocolate ban for Lent, but the Easter bunny is coming to visit sooner than you think.
-Get ahead with our guide to Easter in London, featuring chocolate cocktails, sweet treats and discount deals – you’d be hopping mad to miss it.
+Get ahead with our guide to Easter in London, featuring everything from chocolate cocktails and eggy treats to spring lamb and bottomless brunches – you’d be hopping mad to miss it.

 How much: £10